Perturbative and nonperturbative properties of heavy quark transport in a thermal SU(3) gluon plasma: summary

 \section{summary}

-We have extended the SHFM framework by incorporating a temperature-dependent background field that accounts for non-perturbative QCD effects near $T_c$.
-This unified approach allows for a continuous interpolation between the perturbative and quasi-confining regimes and is valid in both the $E_{Q}\gg m_{Q}^{2}/T$ (small momentum transfer) and $E_{Q}\ll m_{Q}^{2}/T$ (large momentum transfer) limits.
-The computed energy loss and diffusion coefficients show clear suppression, especially near the critical temperature, due to reduced screening and modified thermal distribution functions, emphasizing the significance of non-perturbative color correlations in this temperature regime.
+We have extended the SHFM framework by incorporating a temperature-dependent background field that accounts for nonperturbative QCD effects near $T_c$.
+This unified approach allows for a continuous interpolation between the perturbative and quasiconfining regimes and is valid in both the $E_{Q}\gg m_{Q}^{2}/T$ (small momentum transfer) and $E_{Q}\ll m_{Q}^{2}/T$ (large momentum transfer) limits.
+The computed energy loss and diffusion coefficients show clear suppression, especially near the critical temperature, due to reduced screening and modified thermal distribution functions, emphasizing the significance of nonperturbative color correlations in this temperature regime.